fusionlanguage/fut/doc/reference.md

 #### Fields

-Fields are defined by specifying the visibility, type, name and optionally the initial value:
+Fields are defined by specifying the visibility, type, name, and optionally, the initial value:

 ```csharp
 class Car